jundalisay/pphex/themes/hextra/README.md

 Analytics for Pantrypoints.
-Pantrylitics provides real-time analytics for the Pantrypoints System Based on the requirements in Book 1, Chapter 11 of the Wealth of Nations

-Nowcasting the Global Supereconomics
-Pantrylitics is the machine learning system for the Pantry Network
+Pantrylitics provides real-time analytics for the Pantrypoints System Based on the requirements in Book 1, Chapter 11 of the Wealth of Nations Nowcasting the Global Supereconomics.
+Pantrylitics is the machine learning system for the Pantry Network Local Trade.
+See the supereconomy of each city in real-time External Trade.
+Know which commodities are actively being trade in Pantrypoints World Clearing Funds.
+Check the investment rates for each commodity and connect to Pantrypoints Invest External Trade Data via Pantrypoints World

-Local Trade
-See the supereconomy of each city in real-time

-External Trade
-Know which commodities are actively being trade in Pantrypoints World

-Clearing Funds
-Check the investment rates for each commodity and connect to Pantrypoints Invest

-External Trade Data via Pantrypoints World
-Step 1
-Step 2
-Step 3
-World Pantrylitics shows what foreign commodities are being bought and sold between participating countries.
+1 World Pantrylitics shows what foreign commodities are being bought and sold between participating countries.
 This will prevent speculation and currency fluctuations
+2 Pantrylitics shows the trade being generated in each city: services, products, real estate, etc. This helps people know where goods and services are lacking or overabundant
+3 Clearing Fund Pantrylitics shows the clearing fund rates for various commodities in each Pantrypoints City and in Pantrypoints World.
+This will allow people to invest directly

 Know your nation.
 ISAIAH Predict is the social prediction tool of Pantrypoints System that uses Supersociology